Sight Winner

-It is the Most Improved Horse for 2007/08.
+It was the Most Improved Horse for 2007/08.
 In the season of 2008-2009, he sprang a 64-1 surprise to claim his greatest triumph for last.
 Relishing yielding ground conditions, Sight Winner stalked the leader Egyptian Ra before prevailing in the late stages by a short head in the Group One Champions Mile in late-April.
 Sight Winner also is one of the nominees of Hong Kong Horse of the Year.